 See your doctor if you or your child develop signs or symptoms of neurofibromatosis.
 The tumors associated with neurofibromatosis are often benign and slow growing.
 So although it's important to obtain a timely diagnosis, the situation isn't an emergency.

 Neurofibromatosis is caused by genetic defects (mutations) that either are passed on by a parent or occur spontaneously at conception.
 The specific genes involved depend on the type of neurofibromatosis:

 - NF1.
 The NF1 gene is located on chromosome 17.
-This gene normally produces a protein called neurofibromin that helps regulate cell growth.
+This gene produces a protein called neurofibromin that helps regulate cell growth.
 The mutated gene causes a loss of neurofibromin, which allows cells to grow uncontrolled.

 - NF2.
 The NF2 gene is located on chromosome 22, and produces a protein called merlin (also called schwannomin), which suppresses tumors.
 The mutated gene causes a loss of merlin, leading to uncontrolled cell growth.

 - Schwannomatosis.
 So far, two genes are known to cause schwannomatosis.
 Mutations of the genes SMARCB1 and LZTR1, which suppress tumors, are associated with this type of neurofibromatosis.

 The biggest risk factor for neurofibromatosis is a family history of the disorder.
 About half of people with NF1 and NF2 inherited the disease from the affected parent.
-People with NF1 and NF2 that isn't inherited results from new gene mutations.
+People with NF1 and NF2 that don't have affected relatives likely have a new gene mutation.

 NF1 and NF2 are both autosomal dominant disorders, meaning that any child of a parent who is affected by the disorder has a 50% chance of inheriting the genetic mutation.